mgravell/pigrostat/README.md

 Thonny allows you to run arbitrary .py files on the device directly via the play button; to have a script run automatically when the controller boots, we simply save it as `main.py`.

+Right now the code is ... "functional" - which is to say: it mostly works, but it isn't elegant or well structured.
+When I know what it needs to actually *do*, I'll consider tidying it up some more, honest!
+Considering that I've never really been a Python person, "it mostly works" is not a bad place to start.